LLudivina/project-one/README.md

+Dropping rows with null values

+8.
+Columns containing integer values are the main focus of our climate prediction analysis.
+There are 6 main climate variables: wind, sky cloud level, visibility, air temperature, dew temperature and sea level pressure.Related quality measures for each climate variable were kept.
+9. The resulting DataFrame was checked for duplicate rows.
+46 duplicated rows were found and dropped.
+This left 56101 rows of climate date for the 11 years.
+10. For each of the 6 types of climate data a new csv data file containing all years of data was saved.

 # Extract, Transform, and Load (ETL) Process
 A total of 11 csv files were extracted from NOAA.
 During the transformation process, the unnecessary columns were removed.
 Further data transformation was done using python to split columns and more.
 For the loading phase, an Entity Relation Diagram (ERD) was created online using Quick DBD.
 The schema can be found in the resources folder.
 The clean climate data was then loaded into a PostgreSQL Database.
 Tables for the clean data were then created.